m22spencer/BattletechPerformanceFix/README.md

    - Replace the MechLab UI with a virtual one, which allocates only enough prefabs for what you're currently seeing on the screen.
    - This fix sees more gain for late game players with lots of items inventory.
 - DMFix
-   - Fix exponential dependency checking explosion (Drops around 2 minutes from loads in roguetech)
+   - Fix exponential dependency checking explosion (Drops around 2 minutes from loads in roguetech).
 - RemovedFlashpointFix
-   - This fix removes invalid flashpoints allowing saves to load if a user created flashpoint was removed from the mods in use
+   - This fix removes invalid flashpoints allowing saves to load if a user created flashpoint was removed from the mods in use.
+- DisableSimAnimations
+   - Make all simgame room transitions instant.

 # Experimental patches
 - MDDB_TagsetQueryInChunks